strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 ]
 ```

-This tslint config will ensuer that the rules defined above are mandatory.
+This tslint config will ensure that the rules defined above are mandatory.

 ## How to share code organisation wide?

-Although an organisation wide monorepo has great benefits, they might be hard to sell to our manager.
-In some cases it wouldn't be the greatest idea either.
+Although an organisation wide monorepo has great benefits, they might be good reasons not to do it.
+These could be any combination of technical, cultural, legal or other reasons.

 ### Scenario A

 Our company has 10 angular projects that are actively developed and share a lot of code, but also had 5 legacy projects where there is no budget to bump them to the new Angular versions and so on.
 There might be a few [Vue.js](https://vuejs.org/) or [React](https://reactjs.org/) living there as well.
-It wouldn't make sense to put all of that into one big workspace.
-In that case we could have a workspace for the non-legacy angular projects, and that workspace would gladly welcome new projects in the future
+It might be more trouble than it is worth for your organization to manage that complexity within one big workspace.
+In that case we could have a workspace for the non-legacy angular projects, and that workspace would gladly welcome new projects in the future.

 ### Scenario B

 Our company sells custom software to different clients.
 Every client wants its own custom look and feel, which a lot of custom logic, but we don't want to reinvent the wheel every time.

-In that case, we could create an Nx worspace for every client, and have one overlapsing toolkit that contains shared logic.
+In that case, we could create an Nx worspace for every client, and have one common toolkit that contains shared logic.
 That toolkit would live in its own monorepo and be published as an Angular package.

 ## Conclusion

 I hope we learned something today.
 How we structure our workspaces is completely up to us, and we should use something that works for us, not just pick whatever you read in some blog article ;-).
 If this structure doesn't make sense to you, that's perfectly fine...
-And I would love to hear your thoughts about this approach
+And I would love to hear your thoughts about this approach.